rgllm/xnatum/README.md

 # XNATUM

-XNATUM is a Python client that exposes in a simple way XNAT objects/functions.
+XNATUM is a Python client that exposes in a simple way XNAT objects and functions.
 The aim is to make a simple Python package to everyone to use on top of Xnatpy.
 This reduces the need for the user to know the details of the REST API.

 ## Getting started